Shipping with this method takes 3-5 days

 Dosage and Usage

-- Angina: doses often begin at 50 mg once daily and may increase to 100 mg once daily.
+- Angina: 50 mg once daily; titrate to 100 mg once daily if needed, as tolerated.

 - Do not stop suddenly.
-Tapering is advised to reduce rebound symptoms.
+Prescribers usually taper over 1–2 weeks to reduce rebound angina or hypertension.

 Benefits and Savings